 So, stop calling your exercise habits therapy.
 Definitely stop calling your wine or beer drinking habits therapy.
 Your chats with family and friends are advice.
 And label your hobbies what they are: your escape.
 Oh, and go to fucking therapy.
 The way the world is today and how whiny we’ve all gotten… we all need it.
 Just fucking go.

 Can we do better for our kids, please?

 Go ahead, call me selfish if you want, but I think we need to be better for our kids on this one.
-If my six-year-old is already feeling anxious about being in therapy something is WRONG.
+If my seven-year-old is already feeling anxious about being in therapy something is WRONG.
 If he is already worried about other kids knowing and asking me to use code words then we need to do something.
 Mental health issues aren’t nonexistent among kids.
 I don’t know why we pretend that they are.
 If anything, kids need therapy more than ever right now, so why are we letting the stigma go on?

 ‘Well, what the hell do you want ME to do, Rebekah?!’
 I’m so glad you asked.
 I’ve made you a list.

 - Put your kids in therapy.
 You’d be surprised how much they probably need it.